googleads/googleads-adxbuyer-examples/php/README.md

-# DoubleClick Ad Exchange Buyer REST API PHP Samples
+# Authorized Buyers Ad Exchange Buyer API PHP Samples

-These samples demonstrate basic usage of the DoubleClick Ad Exchange Buyer REST API.
+These samples demonstrate basic usage of the Authorized Buyers Ad Exchange Buyer API.

 # Setup

-**Note: These instructions changed significantly in February 2016**, if you used the examples prior to this date you will need to run through them again!

 To run these samples, you'll need to do the following: